Baillie-Grohman Estate Winery – Safety Operating Plan for COVID-19

 WORKPLACE MONITORING AND SAFETY PLAN UPDATES

-- As Phase 3 evolves, we will constantly reassess our protocols and policies and procedures to ensure the safety of both staff and guests.
+As the situation evolves, we will constantly reassess our protocols and policies and procedures to ensure the safety of both staff and guests.
 This policy will be amended to follow all orders issued by the Public Health Officer and guidelines provided by WorkSafeBC.
 We will update our COVID-19 Safety Operating Plan accordingly.

 - Staff know to approach Baillie-Grohman Estate Winery’s management with any health and safety concerns.